renesas/patchtree/doc/dev/index.rst

 This file is a regular Python source file and can contain any arbitrary code.
 Any global definitions with an identical name to a member variable of the :any:`Config` class will override the global configuration instance's value.

+The main method in which patchtree is configured is by creating subclasses of its internal classes and overriding its methods.
+In order to facilitate this, the type of most classes is read from the :any:`Config` dataclass instead of being instantiated directly.
+Please take a look at the :ref:`api` for more info.

 For example:

 .. code:: none